 Well, this page seemed like a great idea in pre-covid times!
-With travel frozen, and online events a very distant second best that I generally try to avoid, my anyway modest calendar of talks and events has turned to skin and bones.
-But for old times' sake, below is a smorgasbord of some of the talks I gave or was planning to give in 2019-20.
-They still reflect things I think, read, and write about, though the pandemic has turned my thoughts upside down to some extent as with everyone else.
-Some of my more recent projects and aspirations are sketched out further below.
+With travel frozen, and online events a distant second best that I try to avoid, my anyway modest calendar of public activities has turned skeletal.
+But things are slowly changing, so here's a small selection of events I'm involved in over the next year (assuming the world pivots back to its usual position).
+They provide a good indication of some of the grooves of my current interests.
+Some of my other projects and aspirations are sketched out further below.

 Writing and suchlike

-One of my main writing projects just now is a philosophical study of al-Ghazālī's ethics of virtue.
-But I'm slowly trying to turn my boat around toward rather different waters.
+One of my main writing projects just now is a philosophical study of al-Ghazālī's ethics of virtue (I was recently fortunate enough to have been awarded a Leverhulme research fellowship to see this project through).
+But I'm slowly trying to turn my ship around toward rather different waters.
 One question that has haunted me increasingly over the last period concerns the status of my own writing as an academic.
 How would I articulate and defend its value?
 To the extent that every published piece of work makes a claim to be heard (it claims a public), do I have a reasoned view of why the type of scholarly literature to which I contribute deserves a hearing?
 In a world awash with words, such questions need an answer.
-I hope eventually I can develop my own answers in a book-length piece (more words to be sure! but hopefully worth their salt).
+I hope eventually I can develop my own answers in a book-length piece (more words to be sure! but hopefully more worth their salt).

 A couple of translation projects are also on my radar.
 On a more scholarly front, having recently started teaching a class on Islamic ethics, I realised the yawning gap in resources that would help both students and the general reader come to grips with the subject.
 One of my long-term aspirations is to put together a reader for Islamic ethics, which includes translations of selected Arabic texts.